Psychodynamic & Jungian Psychotherapy

 I offer LGBTQ+ and neurodivergent-affirming care, supporting individuals in navigating their inner worlds.

-For individuals outside California or internationally, I may offer depth-oriented consultation focused on inner exploration and personal growth rather than psychotherapy.
+For international individuals, I may offer depth-oriented consultation focused on inner exploration and personal growth rather than psychotherapy.
 We can determine together whether this format is appropriate during the initial consultation.

-If you would like to explore whether this work may be helpful for you, the first step is a free 15-minute Zoom consultation.
+If you would like to explore whether depth-oriented work may be helpful for you, the first step is a free 15-minute Zoom consultation.
 To schedule, please email me at akasa@drakasatseng.com with your availability.
-Email is my preferred initial contact, as it allows for more efficient coordination.

 Degrees & Credentials For